 Canadian cannabis producer Canopy Growth has been hit hard amid the coronavirus slump.
 After all, if the economy comes to a screeching halt, who will be buying weed?

 But, the economy won’t be halted for long.
-Current trends imply normalization by late April or early may.
+Current trends imply normalization by May/June.
 Economic normalization will lead into a huge rebound for Canopy Growth stock, for five big reasons.